Decomposed Prompting Does Not Fix Knowledge Gaps, But Helps Models Say "I Don't Know": Introduction

 A widely adopted way to improve closed-book QA is to change how models are prompted to reason. \emph{Direct} reasoning asks the model to generate an answer in one step without an explicit intermediate structure, relying on the model's internal reasoning.
 Question decomposition \cite{min-etal-2019-multi, wolfson-etal-2020-break, khot2023decomposed} explicitly structures the solution process before producing an answer.
 Two decomposition variants are \emph{Assistive}, where a full set of intermediate steps is generated and then used to answer, and \emph{Incremental}, where the model is guided through a sequence of subquestions and answers them one step at a time.
 Crucially, these decompositions change only the reasoning path and do not introduce new facts or supervision, which makes them a controlled lens for studying accuracy and reliability in closed-book QA.

-Our study spans across six multi-hop QA benchmarks and nine models at varying scales.
+Our study spans across six multi-hop QA benchmarks and nine LLMs at varying scales.
 Its results reveal a striking, scale-dependent shift in how question decomposition functions.
 For smaller and mid-scale models, decomposition acts primarily as a scaffold that improves accuracy by providing structure.
 However, for frontier LLMs, these accuracy gains diminish, while the diagnostic value of the prompt increases.
 We find that for large-scale models, a disagreement between direct and decomposed outputs is a highly precise signal of an underlying error.
 In effect, as models scale, decomposition evolves from a tool for improving performance into a powerful training-free auditor for identifying fragile beliefs.

-Based on this insight, we introduce Disagreement-Based Abstention (\textsc{DBA}), a simple and effective reliability gate. \textsc{DBA} compares a model’s Direct answer to an answer obtained through a task-equivalent decomposition and triggers an \textit{``I don’t know''} response whenever the two final answers are conflicting.
-Unlike many standard uncertainty baselines, \textsc{DBA} requires no additional training or external retrieval and relies on the model’s exhibited behavior rather than self-reported confidence scores.
+Based on these insights, we introduce Disagreement-Based Abstention (\textsc{DBA}), a simple and effective reliability method. \textsc{DBA} compares a model’s Direct answer to an answer obtained through a task-equivalent decomposition and triggers an \textit{``I don’t know''} response whenever the two final answers are conflicting.
+Unlike other LLM uncertainty methods, \textsc{DBA} requires no additional training or external retrieval and relies on the model’s exhibited behavior rather than self-reported confidence scores.
 Across nine LLMs, this approach outperforms standard uncertainty baselines, improving both F1 and AUROC and flagging confident-but-incorrect answers that other calibration methods often miss.

 In summary, our contributions are: (a) a comprehensive empirical analysis of how factual accuracy and cross-prompt consistency jointly vary across LLM scales, evaluation tasks, and prompting methods in closed-book multi-hop QA, comparing direct prompting with Assistive and Incremental decomposed prompting; and (b) \emph{Disagreement-Based Abstention} (\textsc{DBA}), a simple training-free abstention method that treats cross-prompt disagreement between direct and decomposed prompting as a reliability signal for deciding when closed-book answers should be trusted.